mike-mackey/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-01.md

 data.
 There is a second advantage that it is human readable and therefore easy to browse.

-The main disadvantage being the possible lenght of IRIs and the volume of data being processed could be lead to memory/performance issues.
+The main disadvantage being the possible length of IRIs and the volume of data being processed could be lead to memory/performance issues.
 There are obvious trade offs to be explored but it can be seen that YANG is very much a good fit for modelling as knowledge in RDF give both formats close